open-telemetry/community/docs/using-actuated.md

 enabled on repositories, and allows GH Actions to execute on runners hosted by the CNCF.
 [See the announcement](https://actuated.dev/blog/arm-ci-cncf-ampere).

-Using actuated is ideal if you need to run an Action on an environment that GitHub doesn't currently provides, such as ARM64.
+Using actuated is ideal if you need to run an Action on an an ARM64 environment, which GitHub doesn't currently provide.
 It should not replace the GitHub Actions runners in every job.

 ## Installation